vadori/cytoark/README.md

 - [**Lace**](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10635252), the first self-supervised attempt at detecting layers in 2D Nissl-stained histological slices of the cerebral cortex
 - [**C-Shape**](https://arxiv.org/abs/2411.00561), a comprehensive comparison of methods for classifying cell shapes
 - [**Histo-Smith**](https://arxiv.org/abs/2502.08754), novel single-stage approach for generating image-label pairs to augment annotated histology datasets for cell instance segmentation and classificaton
-- [**Mind The Gap**](https://arxiv.org/abs/2502.02471), an evaluation of the gap in the representation learning capabilities between domain-specific histopathology foundation models over general-purpose foundation models for cell instance segmentation and classification
+- [**Mind The Gap**](https://arxiv.org/abs/2502.02471), an evaluation of the gap in the representation learning capabilities between domain-specific histopathology foundation models and general-purpose foundation models for cell instance segmentation and classification

 Please note that this repo is WIP, so please contact the owner in case you run into any issues or have any questions/suggestions regarding the works above.